 where $\varphi$-independent terms are dropped after the right arrow assuming $\Sigma=\lambda T^2/24$.
-Therefore, in the $\overline{\text{MS}}$ scheme, there could a cancellation between the two different errors depending on model parameters.
+Therefore, in the $\overline{\text{MS}}$ scheme, there could be a cancellation between the two different errors depending on model parameters.
 We will exemplify such a case below.
-However, we emphasize that the less scale dependence is merely accidental and has no theoretical reasoning.
+However, we emphasize that the less-scale dependence is merely accidental and has no theoretical reasoning.

-It would also be instructive to see the above RG invariance by use of HTE.
-In this demonstration, we focus exclusively on the $\varphi$-dependent terms and omit the vacuum energy $\Omega$.
+It would also be instructive to see the above RG invariance using HTE.
+This demonstration focuses exclusively on the $\varphi$-dependent terms and omits the vacuum energy $\Omega$.
 Using HTE of $I_B$ given in Eq.~(\ref{IBHTE}), the resummed one-loop effective potential (\ref{RVeff_1L}) up to $\mathcal{O}(\varphi^4)$ is approximated as

 where $c_B=(\ln\alpha_B)/2$.
 To make the RG invariance of $V_{\text{eff}}^{\text{HTE}}(\varphi)$ manifest, we solve $\beta_{\nu^2}^{(1)}$ and $\beta_\lambda^{(1)}$ perturbatively.
 Let us denote a running parameter as $\bar{\mathcal{X}}(t)$ with $t=\ln(\bar{\mu}/\bar{\mu}_0)$, where $\bar{\mu}$ is an arbitrary scale and $\bar{\mu}_0$ is its initial value. $\bar{\mathcal{X}}(t)$ can be expanded as